oarcscience/ith.oarc.science/neu/kveng/kvtitle.md

 #### \[Copyright 1888\]

 ###### Scanned at Intangible Textual Heritage, July 2000.
-John B. Hare, redactor.
+Jean Lelievre, redactor.
 This text is in the public domain.
 These files may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 TO